 Because we have limited financial and managerial resources, we focus on research programs and product candidates that we identify for specific indications.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
-For example, due to the results of our pivotal Phase 3 MDS trial, FDA feedback and the costs of continuing our p53 reactivator programs, we shifted our primary focus to ATRN-119.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial drugs or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable drugs.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.